 Fourth: Pull the bodice right sides out through the shoulder tunnels, as described in this video:

-Fifth: You can see that even before pressing, the lining is pulling itself under to the inside.
+Fifth: You can see that even before pressing, the lining is pulling itself under to the inside (here's a view before it's turned).
 Press.
 Understitch if needed.
 Your trim job on the lining should eliminate the need for understitching, but it is not always enough.